Ranger-4297/API/Readme.md

 And there is no guarantee on uptime.

 ## URI
-The API('s) are requested in the following format: `http://rhykerw.com/API/`
+The API('s) are requested via the following format URI: `http://rhykerw.com/API/`

 Available API('s) are;
 - [welcome](#Welcome)